Simulation Provides Insight and Training at Surry Nuclear Power Station

-The Training Center at the Surrey VA power station is tasked with providing continuing education of its operating personnel in a formal classroom environment.
-A state-of-the-art, hands-on training program was developed at Surrey Power Station to improve the skills of operators in the use of controller modules that operate steam generator power-operated relief valves.
+The Training Center at the Surry VA power station is tasked with providing continuing education of its operating personnel in a formal classroom environment.
+A state-of-the-art, hands-on training program was developed at Surry Power Station to improve the skills of operators in the use of controller modules that operate steam generator power-operated relief valves.
 The steam generator controller modules operate automatically or manually to open or close relief valves that allow for safe venting of pressures that build up in the reactor's three steam generators during shutdown.
-"I developed computer-based simulations that allow operators to change controller settings, analyze the effects of the changes, then explore them mathematically," said Hal Warren, senior instructor-Nuclear Training, Surrey Power Station.
+"I developed computer-based simulations that allow operators to change controller settings, analyze the effects of the changes, then explore them mathematically," said Hal Warren, senior instructor-Nuclear Training, Surry Power Station.
 "This helps them develop a better understanding of the effects generated by each change."

 Exploring Emergency Events